Orbit Determination of the Lunar Reconnaissance Orbiter¶

 .
 These are configured as unbiased white noise ground stations where the standard deviation of the white noise is taken directly from the JPL DESCANSO series.
 The stochastic modeling in Nyx supports first order Gauss Markov processes and biased white noise.

-In this simulation, we are generating geometric one-way range and Doppler measurements.
+In this simulation, we are generating light-time corrected two-way range and Doppler measurements.
 Nyx supports all of the aberration computations provided by ANISE (and validated against SPICE).

 Tracking schedule¶